 A tax problem doesn’t need to drag out just because you owe money to the IRS.
-The Fresh Start initiative that may ease your burden.
+The Fresh Start Program that may ease your burden.
 This program is designed to make it easier for taxpayers to get out from under tax debt and penalties.
 The program offers several avenues for delinquent taxpayers in various situations.

-The Fresh Start initiative is a collection of changes to the tax code rather than a traditional “program” for taxpayers.
+The IRS Fresh Start initiative is a collection of changes to the tax code rather than a traditional “program” for taxpayers.
 Keep reading to see if you qualify for a new start with the IRS.

-Who Qualifies for the Fresh Start Initiative?
+Who Qualifies for the IRS Fresh Start Initiative?

 The IRS has designed its Fresh Start program to be available to everyone.
 The fact that there’s so much variety within the program means that you’re likely to find at least one suitable channel for debt relief.

 The one hoop you will need to jump through involves current tax returns.
 The IRS requires you to be fully current will all tax returns before you’ll be considered for the Fresh Start program.
 You also must have the correct amount of withholdings for the current year.
 This is the IRS’s way of making sure it can trust taxpayers to be accountable.